maptiler/maptiler-geocoding-control/README.md

 # MapTiler Geocoding control for MapTiler SDK, MapLibre GL JS and Leaflet

-## What?
+## About

 A *Geocoding control* for [MapTiler SDK](https://github.com/maptiler/maptiler-sdk-js), [MapLibre GL JS](https://github.com/maplibre/maplibre-gl-js) and [Leaflet](https://leafletjs.com) utilizes [MapTiler Cloud Geocoding API](https://www.maptiler.com/cloud/geocoding/).
-With this control, users of mapping application can find any place on Earth (States, Cities, Streets, POIs, ...) down to the address level, restrict the search area to a specific country, highlight searched results on the map, autocomplete words while typing, and much more.
+With this control, users of mapping application can find any place on Earth (States, Cities, Streets, Addresses, POIs, ...) down to the address level, restrict the search area to a specific country, highlight searched results on the map, autocomplete words while typing, and much more.